Inside visits and special features are shown in UPPERCASE in the tour description.

 FAIRBANKS.
 Morning sightseeing features highlights of Alaska’s second-largest city and a visit to the Trans-Alaska Pipeline.
 Board the STERNWHEELER RIVERBOAT Discovery III for a leisurely cruise on the Chena River.
 You will see a bush floatplane take off alongside the boat, visit the home and kennels of the late four-time Iditarod winner, Susan Butcher, and see her champion sled dogs in action.
 Be immersed into the ancient Athabascan Indian culture when our Alaskan Native Guides take you on a personalized tour of the CHENA INDIAN VILLAGE.

-FAIRBANKS–DENALI NATIONAL PARK.
+FAIRBANKS–ALASKA RAILROAD-DENALI NATIONAL PARK.
 Board the world-famous ALASKA RAILROAD for a memorable journey through untamed wilderness.
 Sit back in comfort and enjoy spectacular scenery through wide windows.
 Be sure to take advantage of the domed-roof car.
 The ride ends in DENALI NATIONAL PARK & PRESERVE.
-North America’s highest peak, 20,320-foot Denali, formerly known as Mount McKinley dominates the park’s 6 million acres of glacial streams, river valleys, and multicolored tundra.
+North America’s highest peak, 20,310-foot Denali, formerly known as Mount McKinley dominates the park’s 6 million acres of glacial streams, river valleys, and multicolored tundra.
 After a short orientation tour of Denali, the afternoon is free to explore on your own.